 Ed Rodley, of the Museum of Science and the blog Thinking About Exhibits, has had a wonderful series of posts recently about “Dealing With Your Cognitive Load.”
 In a four-part series, he lays out the ways that information can come to you and how you can deal with it to make the most productive use of your time and mental energy.
 They’re well worth a read.

 We’re always happy to showcase useful, interesting blogs for those interested in museums.
 Here’s a roundup of a few you might want to add to your regular reading list.
-(There are a couple of great ways to easily follow blogs you like, including ours; this post sums up your options.)
-ArtDaily – Pointed out by […]

 ExhibiTricks, a great museum design/exhibition blog, has a fantastic interview with Rachel Hellenga up this week.
 Hellenga talks about her background, museum skills, the exhibition process, and where museums are going next.
 Go check it out.